PGCE Secondary: Geography specialism

 You will learn how Geography enables young people to make sense of a complex and dynamically changing world.
 It explains where places are, how places and landscapes are formed, how people and their environment interact, and how a diverse range of economies, societies and environments are interconnected.
 You will also draw on your own studies and work experience to encourage questioning, investigation and critical thinking about issues affecting the world and people's lives, now and in the future.

 Applicants should have a single subject degree in Geography or a joint degree in which Geography forms the major part.
-It is expected that places will be offered to candidates with a 2.1 or above.
 Interviews will include a discussion of the value of fieldwork in Geography at secondary school.

 For more information please contact the subject leader Rachael Butcher.